kittisuw/azure-postgresql-poc/README.md

-## Test Restore to last time to new Instance
+## 3. Test Restore to new Instance by using current time
 ```sh
 az postgres flexible-server restore \
     --resource-group $RESOURCE_GROUP \